joberdan88/wdd130/README.md

 # Rafting Adventure Website

-Welcome to the **Rafting Adventure** project, developed during the **Frontend Web Development (WDD 130)** course.
+Welcome to the **Rafting Adventure** project, developed during the **Frontend Web Development (WDD 130)**.
 This fictional rafting company website was created to apply key concepts of HTML, CSS, responsive design, and accessibility.

 ---